Mail & Guardian proves itself to be a source of destruction of apartheid memory, once again

 Confabulating History

-In other words, somebody along the way, may have rewritten a story about a women’s march which may have occurred in October of 1985, then added in the Purple Rain water canon details from the September 1989 event, when the articles were digitised?
+In other words, somebody along the way, may have rewritten a story about a women’s march which may have occurred in October of 1985, then added in the Purple Rain water cannon details from the September 1989 event, when the articles were digitised?

 SAPS used water up until the very first use of the purple dye in 1989.

-The Weekly Mail a print-only publication only became the Mail & Guardian in 1995.
+The Weekly Mail, a print-only publication, only became the Mail & Guardian in 1995.
 This rebranding followed a partnership with the UK’s Guardian Media Group, which became the majority shareholder in the paper that year.
-Like most of South Africa’s press, it went online over Y2K, the original newspapers articles are all in archives.
+Like most of South Africa’s press, it went online over Y2K, the original newspaper’s articles are all in archives.

 Post-thought.
 So I take another look at today’s online Mail & Guardian, which carries total garbage, like “Why the HUAWEI WATCH GT 6 Pro is the top pick for style, performance and endurance“, as most South Africans, I no longer read.
 The outlet is a highly subsidized media trap, a quasi-government technocrat site stuck in the technology of 2010, plastered with advertising from the Nelson Mandela Foundation for a lecture by Franceska Albanese, feeding on its own entrails.